rsrfay/Cashless-Train-Ticket-System/README.md

 7. Open http://localhost:3030/ in a web browser and adjust the screen size to iPhone 14 Pro Max.
 ---
-# Snapshot of the prototype:
+# Snapshot of the prototype

 ![Alt text](mock-up-prototype/screenshot.png)